 - Conflict Resolution

-This document from Gallaudet University provides a review of research on social-emotional development in children from birth to 12th grade, particularly focusing on children who are DHH.
+This resource from Gallaudet University offers a research review on social-emotional development in children from birth to 12th grade, focusing on children who are DHH.
 The document includes recommendations for parents and educators.